zhaobaoping/test/BUMO GO SDK guide.rst

 ~~~~~~~~~

-The ``buildBlob`` interface is used to serialize transactions and generate
+The ``BuildBlob`` interface is used to serialize transactions and generate
 transaction blob strings for network transmission.

 Before you can call buildBlob, you need to build some